Lemoncode/webpack-by-sample/README.md

 ### 03 SASS

 In this demo we rename our css file to scss extension and add a simple SASS variable.
-We will learn how to add a loader that can make the SASS preproccess and then chain it to our css / style pipe.
+We will learn how to add a loader that can make the SASS preprocess and then chain it to our css / style pipe.

 We will start from sample _01 Styles/02 Import Bootstrap_.